 A/P One is a cloud-based SaaS AP automation solution specifically tailored for smaller companies (starting at 250 invoices per month).

-Our AP automation solutions automate invoice data entry, invoice approval, and invoice payment making your AP department 500 times more efficient.
+Overall, AP automation makes your AP department 500 times more efficient.
 This video explains how.

 With that kind of AP invoice process efficiency your company can easily turn invoices around in under 10 days.